 Sexual harassment is any unwanted attention of a sexual nature that interferes with someone’s work or school life.
 Unwanted attention could take the form of sexual jokes to being coerced to engage in sexual contact (i.e. forcing someone to engage in sexual contact in order to keep their job, get a raise, etc).
 Sexually harassing behaviors can occur anywhere, but the legal term “sexual harassment” applies only in the workplace and in schools, where it is illegal.

 Human trafficking, also described as trafficking in persons, is a global crime affecting millions of individuals.
-Human trafficking is a form of modern slavery, involving the exploitation of people for t he gain of the trafficker.
+Human trafficking is a form of modern slavery, involving the exploitation of people for the gain of the trafficker.
 Almost fifty percent of the worldwide activity involves the trafficking of women and children for commercial sexual exploitation.
 Traffickers lure people into violent and degrading situations, through force, fraud, or coercion.
+To learn more about efforts in Maine to combat human trafficking and commercial sexual exploitation, including our local Sex Trafficking Action Response Team (START), vist the Maine Sex Trafficking and Exploitation network at http://www.mainesten.org.

 Freely given approval; an agreement made between people who are not incapacitated, which is open to discussion throughout any interaction, and can be revoked at any point by either individual.